-Office of the Governor News Release: Governor Ige signs emergency proclamation establishing vaccination and testing policy for State and county employeesPosted on Aug 5, 2021 in Latest News, Newsroom, Press Releases
+Office of the Governor News Release: Governor Ige signs emergency proclamation establishing vaccination and testing policy for State and county employeesPosted on Aug 5, 2021 in COVID-19, COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today signed an emergency proclamation related to the State of Hawaiʻi’s COVID-19 response.

 Beginning Aug.
 16, 2021, all State and county employees must provide their vaccination status to their department, office or agency.
 If they cannot provide proof of vaccination, they will be subject to regular COVID-19 testing.
 The location of free testing sites is available at https://hawaiicovid19.com.
 If a free testing site is not used, employees must cover any testing costs.
 In addition, they may be subject to restrictions on official travel.